American Government

 - Congressional Elections

-- Incumbents vs. Challengers
+- Congressional Incumbents vs. Challengers

 - Investigation: The Year of the Woman, Part 1